dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.x/breaking-changes.md

 #### Why

-The old behavoir was unexpected.
+The old behavior was unexpected.

 #### Mitigations